H-W-Huang/FedServing/README.md

 Combination takes 0.010545s
 Results are saved to ./../outputs_combined/combination_results_new/MNIST/noise_0/MNIST_4000_label_iter_16.csv
 ```
-After the turth discovery is done, results will be saved in `outputs_combined`，saved as `csv` file.
+After the truth discovery is done, results will be saved in `outputs_combined`，saved as `csv` file.

 Configuration can be found in `combiner_sgx/aggregator.h`.
 Please refer to the file to see the configurable fields.

-## Get turth discovery accuracies
+## Get truth discovery accuracies

-To get the turth discovery accuracy, a ground truth files should be prepared in advanced.
+To get the truth discovery accuracy, a ground truth file should be prepared in advance.

 We provide the ground truth files as well as the combined results used in our experiments in this repo.
-To obtain the accuracy, enter `utils` and run the follow commands.
+To obtain the accuracy, enter `utils` and run the following commands.
 ``` bash
 python acc_utils.py
 ```